 - If your vehicle will be towing a trailer, load from your trailer will be transferred to your vehicle.
 Consult this manual to determine how this reduces the available cargo and luggage load capacity of your vehicle.

-The following gives you a few examples on how to calculate the available amount of cargo and luggage load capacity:
+Helpful examples for calculating the available amount of cargo and luggage load capacity

 Suppose your vehicle has a 1400-pound (635-kilogram) cargo and luggage capacity.
 You decide to go golfing.
 Is there enough load capacity to carry you, four of your friends and all the golf bags?
 You and four friends average 220 pounds (99 kilograms) each and the golf bags weigh approximately 30 pounds (13.5 kilograms) each.
 The calculation would be: 1400 - (5 x 220) - (5 x 30) = 1400 - 1100 - 150 = 150 pounds.
 Yes, you have enough load capacity in your vehicle to transport four friends and your golf bags.
 In metric units, the calculation would be: 635 kilograms - (5 x 99 kilograms) - (5 x 13.5 kilograms) = 635 - 495 - 67.5 = 72.5 kilograms.

-The above calculations also assume that the loads are positioned in your vehicle in a manner that does not overload the Front or the Rear Gross Axle Weight Rating specified for your vehicle on the Safety Compliance Certification Label.
-The label shall be affixed to either the door hinge pillar, door-latch post, or the door edge that meets the door-latch post, next to the driver's seating position.
+The above calculations also assume that the loads are positioned in your vehicle in a manner that does not overload the front or the rear gross axle weight rating specified for your vehicle on the Safety Compliance Certification label.